gwibbelsman/CSC301Spr2019/Unit1/Day1Lab.md

 On the left-hand pane, click into the database schema named after yourself.
 This is where you will do your work.

 ### 3. Create a new table
 * Assume you are a veterinarian.
-Paste the following SQL `CREATE` statement into the `SQL` tab and press `Go` to run the command.
+The following SQL `CREATE` statement has been run for you to create your pets table:
 ```sql
 CREATE TABLE `pets` (
   `petID` int(11) NOT NULL PRIMARY KEY,